[UPDATED: See end of article]

 Wow.
 But wait, wasn’t the New Mass drawn up because the lay faithful were clamoring for changes: the vernacular, more lay involvement, etc.?

 Nope.
-In the years leading up to the Council, there were no petitions on the map asking for changes to the rite, no grassroots experimentation with new forms at parishes… such a thing would have been unthinkable.
+In the years leading up to the Council, there were no petitions on the map asking for changes to the rite, no widespread experimentation with new liturgical forms at parishes… such a thing would have been unthinkable.
 In fact, quite the opposite was present: a growing movement had already sprung up among the faithful seeking to better mine and expound upon the great riches of the Mass as it had ever been, not to radically alter it.
 The explosion of print materials at the time readily demonstrates this: embellished personal missals, supplemental prayer aids, catechetical materials, etc…

 But weren’t the changes made so that people could participate more fully and get more out of the Mass?
 It was all for pastoral reasons, right?

-This is certainly the justification given over and over again.
+This is certainly the justification given over and over again, and it’s a laudable intention.
 But remember, when it comes to the Holy Sacrifice of the Mass, “what we get out of it” is so radically secondary that it approaches non-importance.
 The Mass is not for us.
 Furthermore, those prompting (or defending) the changes tend to overlook the evidence that the Latin Mass in fact elicits superior participation, often measuring “participation” by external involvement in observable activity (singing, speaking, moving about, etc.), which is just nonsense.
 Try explaining it to a cloistered contemplative.
 And in any case, how has it all worked out for us, fifty years later?
 Less than a quarter of U.S. Catholics even go to Sunday Mass, and half don’t believe Jesus is present in the Eucharist.

 Wait a minute, that’s a false conclusion.
 Those issues are due to bad catechesis and our toxic culture, not the fault of the New Mass.